HumasFurquan/Alien-Fighter-Game/README.md

 ---

-## ⭐ Acknowledgements
+## ⭐ Support

-* Hugging Face 🤗
+If you like this project:

+* ⭐ Star the repository
+* 🍴 Fork it
-* Streamlit
+* 🧠 Suggest improvements
-* Open-source NLP community

 ---

-> If you find this project useful, consider giving it a ⭐ on GitHub.